Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Hookdeck key features

-• In-flight event processing: Hookdeck lets you run your own JavaScript code to process events en route to their destinations.
+- Complex event processing: Hookdeck lets you run your own JavaScript code to transform and enrich event payloads.

 How does Hookdeck shape up against Azure Event Grid?